 6. XBMC – Kodi Media Center

-Kodi is a cross-platform video player written in C++ as a core with python scripts.
-This is a very popular Linux video player that will offer you to play both audio and video files simultaneously.
+Kodi is a cross-platform video player written in C++ as a core with Python scripts.
+This very popular Linux video player will offer you to play audio and video files simultaneously.
 It will provide you with some powerful features such as audio and video streaming plugins, visualizations, screensavers, themes, and more.
 It supports all media formats, including MPEG-1, 2, 4, HVC, MIDI, MP2, MP3, etc.

 The Next Suggestion is ExMplayer.
 For its robust GUI frontend and aesthetic operation interface, we cannot skip this software from the list.
 Eventually, it became the world’s first video player that came with a thumbnail-seeking function.
 You can play both CD and DVD files with it, and it supports both 2D and 3D video files.

 But the best part of this video player is its integrated audio converter, and I am sure you won’t find it in any other Linux video player.
 The developer also updates this media player regularly, and when you have an internet connection, it will get automatic updates.
 You can even search for the subtitles from this media player.
 So, you should definitely try this media player on your Linux system.

 Parole is a simple Linux video player which plays all media files such as WMV, AVI, MOV, and MP3.
 You can install this tool to play almost all types of video from CD, DVD, and even from the Local drive without any obligations.
 It will offer quick memory transfer, high-performance communication, and an intuitive configuration system.

 If you want to get more features in Parole, you can easily use some of its extensions.
 However, it is a free Ubuntu multimedia app and works on all Linux distros.
 This lightweight video player requires fewer system resources, and you will definitely like its clean operation interface.